ignite/cli/docs/docs/02-guide/06-ibc.md

 ### Store information about the timed-out packet

-Store posts that have not been received by target chains in `timedoutPost` posts.
+Store posts that have not been received by target chains in `timeoutPost` posts.
 This logic follows the same format as `sentPost`.

 ```go title="x/blog/keeper/ibc_post.go"